gokcensena/gokcensena.github.io/_posts/2020-02-19-interpreting-experience.md

 comments: true
 ---

-Here you can learn more about the events I attended as a conference interpreter.
+Here you can view the events I attended as a conference interpreter.

-**Conferences**
+**Events**

 1. 11th Turkish – German Gynecology Congress (11-15 May, 2016 - Antalya)
 2. TAIEX Workshop on Analysing the Price Monitoring System of the Food and Agricultural Products & Markets (11-13 October, 2016- Ankara)